josherz94/spicerunner/README.md

 that I made with bosca ceoil to give to coincide with it's a vibrant 16-bit feel.

 ## Power Drops
-There are five different items that may drop at random from enemies:
+There are five different items that may drop at random from enemies.

 * The Shield Generator - provides invincibility for a set amount of time: